avodonosov/hashver-maven-plugin/README.md

 ```

 # Assumptions
+We assume all the module sources are located in the src/ directory.
-For every module we only hash the pom.xml and the src/ directory - we assume
+For every module we only hash the pom.xml, the src/ directory and the optional
-all sources are located there.
+extraHashData parameter.

 # Reference